-This book is available now from SAN KESSTO PUBLICATIONS
+This multi-award winning book is available from SAN KESSTO PUBLICATIONS

 Charlie Ward’s blog review